lockss/lockss-rtd-manual/docs/appendix/ports.rst

 .. [#fn-lcap]

-   During migration from LOCKSS 1.x to LOCKSS 2.x, a second, temporary :term:`LCAP` port is in use, by default port 9739.
+   During :doc:`migration from LOCKSS 1.x to 2.x <lockss-portal:migration/index>`, a second, temporary :term:`LCAP` port is in use, by default port 9739.

-.. [#fn-subset]

-   In LOCKSS 2.0-beta1 and "alpha" versions of LOCKSS 2.0, this range was previously 24600-24699.